-Studying the Intex language is able to give us insight into fundamental programming processes like interpretation and program analysis.
-But Intex is missing many important features of real programming languages.
-Our goal is to explore various programming language dimensions by incrementally extending Intex with simple versions of various features, and then to explore the design space associated with such features.
+Studying the INTEX language is able to give us insight into fundamental programming processes like interpretation and program analysis.
+But INTEX is missing many important features of real programming languages.
+Our goal is to explore various programming language dimensions by incrementally extending INTEX with simple versions of various features, and then to explore the design space associated with such features.

 The first feature we shall explore is the ability to name values.
-We shall do this in a new language called BINDEX, an extension to INTEX in which:
+We shall do this in the context of a new language, BINDEX, that is an extension to INTEX in which: